Profile API

 Queries

-A query defines the list of attributes that will be available from a Profile API endpoint, along with providing the lookup key that POST requests will use to return attribute values for the specified lookup key.
+A query defines the list of attributes that will be available from a Profile API endpoint, along with providing the lookup key that requests will use to return attribute values for the specified lookup key.
 Use the Queries page to build the query.
-Group all of the queries that support real-time use cases into the same folder.
+Group all of the queries that support your tenant’s Profile API use cases into the same folder.

 Tip